marciok/SALAttributedStringExtentions/README.md

 ================================

 Improves NSAttributedString functionalities, starting with the convertion from HTML to attributed string
-* Asynchrounsly download images
+* Asynchrounsly download images.
-* Adds placeholder
+* Adds placeholder.
-* Auto Resize image to fit in line
+* Auto Resize image to fit in line.

 Performance
 -----------